EuroMillions winner returns to work to 'finish jobs' before Christmas

 "My business partner knows if he needs a hand I'll be there."

-Several Selsey locals told The Sun Mr Thomson had remained humble after the win, with one saying "You'd never know he's one of the richest men in Britain" while another added: "Steve's a mega-jackpot winner but first and foremost a loyal builder".
+Several Selsey locals told The Sun Thomson had remained humble after the win, with one saying "You'd never know he's one of the richest men in Britain" while another added: "Steve's a mega-jackpot winner but first and foremost a loyal builder".

-Speaking to EuroMillions staff soon after their win, Mr Thomson said he was stunned when he first realised he had the lucky numbers.
+Speaking to EuroMillions staff soon after their win, Thomson said he was stunned when he first realised he had the lucky numbers.

 "I started shaking a lot.
 I knew it was a really big win but didn't know what to do," he said.